Election Commission « Back to view all departments

 (781) 286-8200 X1, firstname.lastname@example.org

-The primary goal of the Election Department is to promote voter registration and participation in the voting process.
+The primary goal of the Election Department is to promote voter registration and participation in the Electoral process.
 Through the Motor Voter Law, residents may register to vote in person or make changes to their voter information at any City/Town Hall in the Commonwealth, at the Registry of Motor Vehicles, at any State Agency or by mail.
 If you would like us to send you a Mail-In Registration form, a Change of Party Card, or a Change of Address Card to be completed at your convenience, please call our office at (781)286-8200.

 - Who receives UOCAVA Ballots?